AdobeDocs/experience-platform.en/help/privacy-service/best-practices.md

 ## Getting started {#getting-started}

 This guide requires a working understanding of [Privacy Service](./home.md) and how it allows you to manage access and delete requests from your data subjects (customers) across Adobe Experience Cloud applications.

-Before continuing with this optimization guide, you are recommended to have read the guide on [creating a privacy job request in the UI](./ui/user-guide.md#create-a-new-privacy-job-request) or [the API guide](./api/overview.md) to perform these operations programmatically.
+You are also recommended to have read the guide on [creating a privacy job request in the UI](./ui/user-guide.md#create-a-new-privacy-job-request) or [the API](./api/overview.md), and understand how to perform these operations programmatically.

 ## Prerequisites {#prerequisites}

 Access to Adobe Experience Platform Privacy Service is controlled through granular role-based permissions in Adobe Admin Console.
 You need the relevant permissions in a product profile to use specific features in the Privacy Service UI and API.
-See the guide on how to [manage permissions for Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/permissions.html) for more information.
 Contact your system administrator if you require additional permissions.

+Administrators can refer to the guide on [managing permissions for Privacy Service](https://experienceleague.adobe.com/docs/experience-platform/privacy/permissions.html) for more information.

 ## Privacy job creation guidelines {#creation-guidelines}